Rise of intimate partner violence against young women

 Also, using evidence-based interventions helps with recovery.
 They no longer feel alone, and despite the uniqueness of each situation, meeting other survivors builds a sense of community.
 They learn coping mechanisms, offering glimpses of hope.

 A conversation on the awareness of violence against girls needs to be had.
 Silence allows its perpetration.
-Therefore, we should stand with survivors to avoid repetition of cases.
+Therefore, we should stand with survivors to avoid the repetition of cases.

 Lastly, let us call out perpetrators.
-Allowing them to get away with acts like catcalling, sexist comments and inappropriate sex talks is not right.
+Allowing them to get away with acts like catcalling, sexist comments, and inappropriate sex talks is not right.
 Let us nudge each other toward being more aware of our thoughts and actions.

 Tanah’s bravery is enviable.
-I only hope we will be more prepared to listen, and understand other victims who may still be trapped and better ourselves to ensure we do not create havens for perpetrators.
+I only hope we will be more prepared to listen and understand other victims who may still be trapped and better ourselves to ensure we do not create havens for perpetrators.